suarez605/suarez605/README.md

 ### Hi there 👋
 👨‍💻
 I am Álvaro Suárez, a Software Engineer from Madrid, Spain.
-I am mainly a Backend developer in languages such as Java and Python but I am also interested in many more things like Cybersecurity, Big Data and Artificial Intelligence.
+I am a Software and Data Engineer focused in languages such as Java and Python but I am also interested in many more things like Cybersecurity, Big Data and Artificial Intelligence.
 I am also a self-taught photographer and I really like the intelligence world in fields like SIGINT, HUMINT and IMINT.

 - 🔭 I am a ETSIINF UPM Student.
 At this moment working on Globant as Python Software Engineer.